 Wallet Settings

 Yes, you can use the same wallet for all the EVM-compatible chains supported in the bot.
 These would be Ethereum, BSC, Base, Avalanche, Metis, Arbitrum and Linea.
-You can use the private key or mnemonic phrase to connect the same wallet on these chains, or simply use the /import command.
-This command allows you to import an already connected wallet on one EVM-compatible chain to another one.
-It requires 4 arguments: Origin chain, Origin wallet name, Destination chain and Destination wallet name.
+You can use the private key or mnemonic phrase to connect the same wallet on these chains, or simply use the "" feature which allows you to easily import wallets from one compatible chain to another.
+A third way is to use the /import

-For example, if you want to import your "Main" wallet from BSC to ETH and name it "Wallet1" you would send /import BSC main ETH Wallet1 in your DMs with the bot.
+For example, if you want to import your "Main" wallet from BSC to ETH and name it "Wallet1" you would send /import BSC main ETH Wallet1

 This is also useful in case you've transferred your funds by mistake to the wrong EVM-compatible chain and you'd like to recover them.